“A full 90 percent of all the data in the world has been generated over the last two years.” 1

 Profiling has been broadly defined as “any form of automated processing of personal data intended to evaluate certain personal aspects relating to a natural person or to analyse or predict in particular that natural person’s performance at work, economic situation, location, health, personal preferences, reliability or behaviour.”

 This definition includes any big data analytics use case of any data-driven business.
 It includes for example sponsored suggestions you might get on Youtube or Google as part of your search result and it also includes the work that Cambridge Analytica did for Mr Trump.
 GDPR will require your explicit consent for this data to be collected and used for personal profiling and for any repurposing of the data.

 Obviously this doesn’t mean that these use cases will disappear.
 A section of internet users will not mind sharing their data or might even prefer having adverts tailored to them.
 As long as they remain profitable, companies will continue to use them.
 However organisations that use them will need to do so with a greater awareness of the risk involved.
 The key here is to us a consistent methodology across all use cases that helps break down the opaque blob of analytics into manageable pieces with clearly allocated responsibilities and accountabilities.
 Each use case should be managed individually or at least in small homogeneous groups.

-In my book mind+machine I spend more time discussing the impact of the GDPR and propose a methodology to help prepare for it.
+In my book, Mind+Machine™ – A Decision Model for Optimizing and Implementing Analytics, I spend more time discussing the impact of the GDPR and propose a methodology to help prepare for it.
 Click below for more information: